 Consider ergonomic issues when moving or using the equipment.
 Never have the power cord plugged into the supply when attempting to lift, relocate or transport the equipment.

 7. Clear and make the area safe.

 Ensure the area where the machine will be used is clear and safe to proceed.

 Under no circumstances should an extra extension lead be used with this type of machine.

 • Adjust the hose intake on the machine to your preferred left or right preferred side.

-• Connect bent end piece on hose, wand and appropriate floor tool by twisting joints together.
+• Connect the bent end piece on the hose, wand and appropriate floor tool by twisting the joints together.

-• Loosen shoulder straps on machine to allow ease of fitting if required.
+• Loosen shoulder straps on the machine to allow ease of fitting if required.

 • Vacuum must never be lifted directly from the floor and onto the back in one movement.